levsero/test_embed/doc/zesettings.md

 #### nickname

-An Admin can choose to set up more than one configuration for how Talk will behave in the Web Widget.
-Each configuration can customize call routing, and display options. `nickname` tells the Web Widget which of the available configurations should be used on the current page.
+An admin can choose to set up more than one configuration for how Talk behaves in the Web Widget.
+Each configuration can customize call routing and display options.
+The `nickname` property tells the Web Widget which of the available configurations to use on the current page.

+The value of the `nickname` property must match exactly the nickname of the Talk configuration you want to use, including any spaces and capitalization.

+The nickname is publicly visible to anyone who looks at the page source code, so create the nickname accordingly.

+##### Availability

+* talk

+<a name="example-nickname"></a>
+##### Example

 ```html
 <script type="text/javascript">